New dance & performance

 Osta lippuja

-Koreografia ja tanssi: Greta Grinevičiūtė ja Andrius Katinas
+Koreografia ja esitys: Greta Grinevičiūtė ja Andrius Katinas

 Sävellys: Agnė Matulevičiūtė